acteng/atip-data-prep/README.md

 You can debug a PMTiles file using <https://protomaps.github.io/PMTiles>.

-There's a manual step required to generate `--wards`.
+There's a manual step required to generate `--wards` and `--census_output_areas`.
 See the comment in the code.

 ### One-time cloud setup for PMTiles